aunegame/Auto-clicker_beta/README.md

 EN:
 This is the first version of my auto-clicker project.
-Unfortunately, it ended up drifting too far away from the specifications outlined in the Requirements Document (CDC).
+Unfortunately, it ended up drifting too far away from the specifications outlined in the Requirements Document.
 I have therefore decided to start over on a cleaner and more solid foundation.
 However, this beta version is available so that I can present the project, reuse some of the code, study the different implementation methods, and gather some practical information.